cdapio/cdap/cdap-docs/application-templates/source/etl/templates/transformations/scriptfilter.rst

     }
   }

-The example filters out any records whose 'count' field contains a value greater than 100.
+This example filters out any records whose 'count' field contains a value greater than 100.